Bhavesh302/Bhavesh302/README.md

-#Sentient analysis on IMDB dataset using Deep Learning algorithm in python.
+#Sentiment analysis on IMDB dataset using Deep Learning algorithm in python.